 - Explain the job in detail including day to day, weekly, monthly outcomes;

-- Ask the candidates to explain what they understand the job to be;
+- Ask the candidates to explain what they understand the position to be;

 - Clarify any differences.

-There are a few quotes floating around the interweb along the lines of, “people don’t quit their jobs, they quit their manager”
+A few quotes are floating around the interweb along the lines of, “people don’t quit their jobs, they quit their manager.”

-Once they have started, feedback is important and the questions people have when they start a new job are:
+Once they have started, feedback is essential and the questions people have when they start a new job are:

 - Am I completing my work to an acceptable standard;

 - What could I be doing better;